dannynacker/midi_strobe/README.md

 # midi_strobe
 creating an SCCS strobe sequence aligning with the frequencies (minus a perfect third for greater intermodulation distortion) and amplitudes of each time slice within any midi file

 This script requires a .midi file of your favorite piece of music, using the Midi Toolbox, Audio Toolbox, and Signal Processing Toolboxes.
+The Midi Toolbox can be found here: https://github.com/miditoolbox/
+(The latter two toolboxes can be installed directly from MATLAB.)

 It converts each value for note (pitch) of the midi file into its corresponding note.